vanzasetia/personal-website/src/people/mobile-first-css.md

 - It adds unnecessary complexity.
 If you can just simply use `min-width`, why do you need to use both `min-width` and `max-width`?
 - It is not efficient.
 If you use this approach, that means you need to write two breakpoints for every media query.
 For example, if you have a breakpoint of `768px`, you need to have `767.98px`.
 - It makes your code base harder to maintain.
-You have more breakpoint values to track which makes your style sheet harder to maintain in the long run.
+You have more breakpoint values to track which makes your stylesheet harder to maintain in the long run.

 I would say that this approach has a place, like for text alignment, but it *should* be extremely rare to use—or never.
 If you find using this approach works, that is a sign of bad and complex web design.